Deepfake crimes are on the rise. Left unchecked, they could lead to 'crisis of truth' in society

 The association said that it has thus stepped up to educate SMEs on tackling cybersecurity threats such as through its Cyber Shield Series articles online and by organising AI Festival Asia next month.

-MAS meanwhile said it is working with financial institutions to strengthen the resilience of multi-factor authentication measures.
+In the meantime, MAS said that it is working with financial institutions to strengthen the resilience of multi-factor authentication measures.

 It also released a paper in July this year to raise awareness about how deepfakes and other generative AI can pose as a threat, and publishes information through its national financial education programme MoneySense.